Aspect ratio (image): 4:3

-4:3 (1.33:1) (generally read as Four-Three, Four-by-Three, or Four-to-Three) for standard television for fullscreen aspect ratio 1.33:1 has been in use since the invention of moving picture cameras, and many computer monitors used to employ the same aspect ratio.
+4:3 (1.3̅:1) (generally read as Four-Three, Four-by-Three, or Four-to-Three) for standard television for fullscreen aspect ratio 1.3̅:1 has been in use since the invention of moving picture cameras, and many computer monitors used to employ the same aspect ratio.
 4:3 was the aspect ratio used for 35 mm films in the silent era.
 It is also very close to the 1.375:1 Academy ratio, defined by the Academy of Motion Picture Arts and Sciences as a standard after the advent of optical sound-on-film.
 By having TV match this aspect ratio, movies originally photographed on 35 mm film could be satisfactorily viewed on TV in the early days of the medium (i.e. the 1940s and the 1950s).

 With the adoption of high-definition television, the majority of modern televisions are now produced with 16:9 displays instead.
-Apple's iPad series of tablets continue to use 4:3 displays (despite other Apple products typically using widescreen aspect ratios) to better suit use as an e-reader; however, the 2018 iPad Pro 11-inch, and future mid-sized iPads without home buttons, use a 1.43:1 aspect ratio, designed to fit into a similar area as the prior designs which had home buttons.
+Many of Apple's iPad series of tablets continue to use 4:3 displays (despite other Apple products typically using widescreen aspect ratios) to better suit use as an e-reader; however, the 2018 iPad Pro 11-inch, and future mid-sized iPads without home buttons, use a 1.43:1 aspect ratio, designed to fit into a similar area as the prior designs which had home buttons.